Algeria: Big, volatile and oil dependent - RFI

 The army clamped down on demonstrators but introduced political reforms which brought an end to the single-party system.#photo3

-However, when the country held its first multi-party legislative poll in 1991, the army stepped in to prevent the Islamic Salvation Front (FIS) from winning and setting up an Islamic state.
+However, when the country held its first multi-party parliamentary election in 1991, the army stepped in to prevent the Islamic Salvation Front (FIS) from winning a sweeping majority.

 That sparked a civil war between 1992 and 2002 in which some 200,000 people were killed.
-The Armed Islamic Group (GIA) claimed responsibility for many civilian massacres.
+The Armed Islamic Group (GIA) claimed responsibility for many massacres of civilians.

 At the height of the conflict, FLN veteran Abdelaziz Bouteflika won the 1999 presidential election.